 So I decided to commit to spending several months doing just that in Central America.
 Go where I was helped to understand there was a greater need.
 I still maintain a routine that works for me, even whilst volunteering.

 So I personally admire and am inspired in part by many of the successful people I’ve met, or read about that have routines and work hard to maintain my own which helps to keep me focused.
+Sometimes to get creative i smoke a bit of weed in a vape pen.
+Take a look at the list of pen vapes that can be bought online in the United Kingdom.

 In short, my answer to that fellow LinkedIn professional and advice to anyone reading this was and is; There is “no one best routine” for creativity.
 Find our own routine, don’t simply copy another persons from some blog, incorporate, adopt but don’t carbon copy.